Thomas Paine: Criticism of George Washington

-Upset that U.S. President George Washington, a friend since the Revolutionary War, did nothing during Paine's imprisonment in France, Paine believed Washington had betrayed him and conspired with Robespierre.
+Upset that President Washington, a friend since the Revolutionary War, did nothing during Paine's imprisonment in France, Paine believed Washington had betrayed him and conspired with Robespierre.
 While staying with Monroe, Paine planned to send Washington a letter of grievance on the president's birthday.
 Monroe stopped the letter from being sent, and after Paine's criticism of the Jay Treaty, which was supported by Washington, Monroe suggested that Paine live elsewhere.

-Paine then sent a stinging letter to George Washington, in which he described him as an incompetent commander and a vain and ungrateful person.
+Paine then sent a stinging letter to Washington, in which he described him as an incompetent commander and a vain and ungrateful person.
 Having received no response, Paine contacted his longtime publisher Benjamin Bache, the Jeffersonian democrat, to publish his Letter to George Washington of 1796 in which he derided Washington's reputation by describing him as a treacherous man who was unworthy of his fame as a military and political hero.
 Paine wrote that "the world will be puzzled to decide whether you are an apostate or an impostor; whether you have abandoned good principles or whether you ever had any".
 He declared that without France's aid Washington could not have succeeded in the American Revolution and had "but little share in the glory of the final event".
 He also commented on Washington's character, saying that Washington had no sympathetic feelings and was a hypocrite.

 Later years

-In 1802 or 1803, Paine left France for the United States, also paying the passage for Bonneville's wife Marguerite Brazier and the couple's three sons, Benjamin, Louis and Thomas Bonneville, to whom Paine was godfather.
-Paine returned to the United States in the early stages of the Second Great Awakening and a time of great political partisanship.
+Paine remained in France until 1802, returning to the United States only at President Jefferson's invitation.
+Paine also paid for the passage for Bonneville's wife Marguerite Brazier and the couple's three sons, Benjamin, Louis, and Thomas Bonneville, to whom Paine was godfather.
+Paine returned to the U.S. in the early stages of the Second Great Awakening and a time of great political partisanship.
 The Age of Reason gave ample excuse for the religiously devout to dislike him, while the Federalists attacked him for his ideas of government stated in Common Sense, for his association with the French Revolution, and for his friendship with President Jefferson.
-Also still fresh in the minds of the public was his Letter to Washington, published six years before his return.
+Also, still fresh in the minds of the public was his Letter to Washington, published six years before his return.
 This was compounded when his right to vote was denied in New Rochelle on the grounds that Gouverneur Morris did not recognize him as an American and Washington had not aided him.

 Brazier took care of Paine at the end of his life and buried him after his death.
-In his will, Paine left the bulk of his estate to Marguerite, including 100 acres (40.5 ha) of his farm so she could maintain and educate Benjamin and his brother Thomas.
-In 1814, the fall of Napoleon finally allowed Bonneville to rejoin his wife in the United States where he remained for four years before returning to Paris to open a bookshop.
+In his will, Paine left the bulk of his estate to her, including 100 acres (40.5 ha) of his farm so she could maintain and educate Benjamin and his brother Thomas.